Stochastic Inflation in Numerical Relativity: Stochastic Numerical Relativity

 An ultra slow-roll phase (USR), $\varepsilon_1 \sim 0$ and $\varepsilon_2 \sim 6$ in our notations, is famously known for enhancing the power spectrum of modes after crossing the horizon \cite{Leach01}.
-In general, slow-roll-breaking regimes can be reached using features of various forms in the inflatonic potential, see, for instance, \cite{Mishra19}.
+In general, slow-roll-breaking regimes can be reached using features of various forms in the inflaton potential, see, for instance, \cite{Mishra19}.
 Our potential is motivated by Higgs inflation \cite{Bezrukov14,Hamada14} and has been slightly tuned to show interesting physics within a few efolds.

 In this work, the lattice contains modes entering the IR system during the USR phase as well as during the transition from SR to USR, a numerically challenging regime because of the extreme slow-down of the field and the importance of the gradients.
-This has been at the heart of issues and fixing attempts in gradient-agnostic literature using the separate universe approximation and thus for $\delta N$ formalisms \cite{Artigas24} or standard stochastic inflation \cite{jackson2023,Briaud25}.
+This has been at the heart of issues and attempts to fix them in gradient-agnostic approaches using the separate universe approximatio and thus for $\delta N$ formalisms \cite{Artigas24} or standard stochastic inflation \cite{jackson2023,Briaud25}.
 Our simulations are run with $\sigma = 1$ and are fully gradient-enabled, which is unprecedented in a stochastic framework, whether it is for USR or not.

-Real space inhomogeneities are displayed in Figure~\ref{fig:usr_contrast}, {where we report the contrasts of key quantities.} The top three panels, show the progressive entry of all modes with their full amplitude within about $4$ efolds.
-The final part of the transition from SR to USR triggers a squeezing of the contrast for the field and the extrinsic curvature.
-USR then takes over for 2 to 3 efolds and then starts a transition out of the inflection.
-In this phase, a lot of the modes making up $\mathcal{R}^{\rm NR}$ are already superHubble and undergo enhancement, later joined by the last ones to cross, as can be seen in the gauge-invariant extraction shown in the fourth panel.
-The contrast reached in this phase before the freezing of the modes reaches the non-perturbative value of $10$ for the furthest outliers in real space.